Phase Transition of the k-Majority Dynamics in Biased Communication Models: Preliminaries

 \end{definition}

 Note that the \majority{k}{p}{\blue} dynamics and the \modmajority{k}{p}{\blue} are Markov chains, since the configuration $\conf{t}$ in a round $t>0$ depends only on the configuration at the previous round, i.e., $\conf{t-1}$.
 Moreover, when $p>0$, they both have a single absorbing state in which $\state{u}{t} = \blue$ for every $u \in V$.
 Indeed, being the configuration space finite for every choice of $n$, it is easy to prove that the probability of jumping to such a configuration is positive when $p$ is positive, e.g., giving a simple lower bound of $p^{kn}$ to the event that all nodes see all their neighbors in state \blue{} in any given round for the \majority{k}{p}{\blue} dynamics or $p^{n}$ for the event that all neighbors directly update to state \blue for the \modmajority{k}{p}{\blue} dynamics.
 Moreover, such a configuration is the unique absorbing state.
-Indeed, once such a configuration in reached, none of the nodes can change its state to \red{} at subsequent rounds.
+Indeed, once such a configuration in reached, none of the nodes can change its state to \red{} at any subsequent round.

-We consider initial configurations in which each node is in state \red independently with probability $q>\frac{1}{2}$.
-As we will see in \cref{prop:subcritical-general}, this is enough to guarantee an initial majority of volume in state \red{} w.h.p.
-The two dynamics that we analyze allow to study the \robustness of the $k$-\maj{} dynamics when either the communication between nodes or the nodes themselves can be corrupted.
+We consider initial configurations in which each node is in state \red, independently of the others, with probability $q>\frac{1}{2}$.
+This choice of $q$ guarantees, by a concentration of probability argument, an initial majority of nodes in state \red with high probability.
+The two dynamics that we analyze allow to study the \robustness of the $k$-\maj{} when either the communication between nodes or the nodes themselves can be corrupted.
 In particular, both dynamics model an external, adversarial agent that tries to subvert the initial majority on state \red{} toward state \blue{}.
 For this reason, as previously announced, we give the following definition of \emph{time of disruption} $\tau$. \begin{definition}[Time of disruption] The \emph{time of disruption} of the \red majority is the stopping time

+\end{definition} In other words, the time of disruption $\tau$ is the first time at which the initial \red majority is subverted by state \blue.
+Note that we fix the threshold for disruption at $\frac{1}{2}$ for the sake of simplicity, but our results hold for any constant arbitrarily close to $1$.

+In the following sections (and wherever previously used), we say that an event $\mathcal{E}_n$ holds \emph{with high probability} (\emph{w.h.p.}, in short) if $\Prob{\mathcal{E}_n} = 1 - o(1)$.
+In this sense, our results only hold for large $n$.
+We also use the notation $\bin{n}{p}$ to indicate a random variable sampled from the Binomial distribution of parameters $n$ (number of trials) and $p$ (probability of success).